In a market sense, the electricity supply chain between the generators and consumers is made up of the:

 Monopoly network businesses

-Transmission networks consist of towers and the wires that run between them, underground cables, transformers, switching equipment, reactive power devices, and monitoring and telecommunications equipment.
 These are capital intensive assets where it is cost efficient to have only a single network providing the service in an area.

 This gives rise to a natural monopoly industry structure.
-The transmission businesses are carefully regulated to replicate the incentive properties of a competitive market.
+The transmission and distribution businesses are regulated to replicate the incentive properties of a competitive market.
 The rules governing the economic regulation frameworks for the electricity sector enable the regulator to set the maximum revenues that electricity network businesses can charge for the services they provide.

 Competitive retail sector